Integrating Pega applications in Pega Cloud with external systems

 Resources and services

-Pega applications running in Pega Cloud Services environments support integrating with resources in your enterprise using industry-standard protocols.
+Pega applications running in Pega Cloud Services environments support integrating with resources in your enterprise using the following industry-standard protocols.

 |Protocols or services||Description||Related information|